Luis Malagón: 2023–24: First League Title

 After spending his first season with the designated squad number 33, it was announced that Malagón would wear the number 1 shirt for the 2023–24 season.
 Malagón did not play in the first two matches of the season, as he was coming back from international duty for Mexico in the 2023 Gold Cup, with Óscar Jiménez taking his place.
 He would come back to the starting lineup on matchday 3, a 1–1 draw against Atlas.
 He would be the starting goalkeeper for the remainder of the season, only losing his place to Jiménez on matchday 16, after being rested against Club Tijuana.
 Malagón was also in goal for América's four Leagues Cup matches, as they finished second in the group and were knocked out by Nashville on penalties, with Malagón's winning save getting called back as VAR determined he stepped over the goal line.
 Malagón would also be in goal for all of América's six matches in the liguilla, including both legs of the Apertura 2023 final, where América beat Tigres 4–1 on aggregate, to lift their 14th league title, and Malagón's first in his career.
 Malagón kept a clean sheet in the second leg, making three saves, including a key header from André Pierre Gignac.

 On 25 September, the Campeones Cup was played against MLS Cup 2023 winners Columbus Crew.
 Following a 1–1 draw, the match went into a penalty kick shootout where Malagón contributed two saves as América won the series 5–4.
 Malagón's performances led him to be nominated by the IFFHS for best goalkeeper of the year, the only nominee among 20 to not play in a European league.

+2025–present

+On 10 March 2026, Malagón sustained a ruptured Achilles tendon during a 1–0 away win against Philadelphia Union in the CONCACAF Champions Cup, requiring surgery and an extended recovery period, effectively ruling him out from World Cup 2026 hosted on home soil.